 Strzok says, quote, you and I both know the odds are nothing.

-If I thought it was likely, I'd be there no question.
+If I thought it was likely, I'd be there, no question.

-I hesitate in part because of my gut sense and concern, there's no big there there.
+I hesitate in part because of my gut sense and concern.

-I think that I think that's kind of jaw drive.
+I think that's kind of draw-draw.

 By the way, those of you wondering, well, how are we ever going to retrieve the five months of missing text?

-Um, did you hear Trey Gowdy and Congressman Ratcliffe talking about a secret FBI society?
+Did you hear Trey Gowdy and Congressman Ratcliffe talking about a secret FBI society?

 What the hell?